ogrnz/BITs/README.md

 If you wish to use the data in a `<html>` table, feel free to use the `helper/rows_generator.py` script to generate html code.

 The .json file is then formatted into `data/data.csv` and cleaned with `pandas` (see `helper/num.py`) into `data/cata_cleaned.csv`.
 Use it as you wish 🙂!

-> Don't forget to check the `issues` tab for possible bugs.